27 Dec Keep your Logo Design Simple and Easy to Remember at a Glance

 The critical questions to ask yourself are; what do you want to communicate?
 Can your brand message be read at small fonts/sizes?
 Is the word spacing/letter spacing in balance and well adjusted??
 What can be added, or more importantly, what can be reduced?
 Is the overall logo design well-balanced?

 Remember, the goal is to have a simple logo design that is easy to remember at a glance.
+A good logo design studio can help you achieve this.

 The logo must speak to people in a powerful way that makes them not only sit up, but take notice.
 For that, your logo design must be appropriate to what your business is offering.
 A logo of a mermaid, for example, would certainly not be suitable for an undertaker’s company.